• Skip to primary navigation

 Do not over bake the cakes

 • Over baked cheesecakes have the tendency to crack and the texture turning rubbery.
-Always keep to the baking time.
+Always keep to the baking time indicated in the recipe.
 These mini Christmas cheesecakes are done as soon as the sides are firm to the touch.
+The center can still be wobbly.

 Mini Christmas Cheesecake